 All Directors (including independent non-executive Directors) are appointed for a specific term of three years which may be extended as each and the Company may agree, subject to retirement by rotation and re-election at the annual general meeting in accordance with the Articles of Association of the Company.
 Article 16.19 of the Articles of Association of the Company provides that at each AGM, one-third of the Directors for the time being (or if their number is not a multiple of three, the number nearest to but not less than one-third) shall retire from office by rotation, provided that every Director shall be subject to retirement by rotation at least once every three years.
-The Company has implemented a set of effective procedures for appointment of new Directors.
+The Company has also implemented a set of effective procedures for appointment of new Directors.
 The nomination of new Directors shall be first deliberated by the Nomination Committee and then submitted to the Board, subject to approval by election at the general meeting.

-In accordance with the Articles of Association of the Company, Mr. Jiang Xiaohuang, Mr Xu Lin and Mr Zhu Wei shall retire at the AGM.
+In accordance with the Articles of Association, Mr. Zhang Jinsong and Mr. Sun Bo shall retire at the AGM.
 All of the above Directors, being eligible, will offer themselves for re-election at the AGM.